rvdvyver/spring-end-2-end/exercise3.md

 ```

 6. Now we are ready to add the custom page.
-We know that the name of the page should be "menu", (that the view name we return from the controller)
+We know that the name of the page should be "menu", (that the view name we return from the controller)  Create Next, create menu.html in the templates folder.
-- Now we need to create a view file.
-Create menu.html
- in the templates folder.

 7. Paste the following HTML into the file.